eduardoaalmeidaa/StaffManager/README.md

 ### 5. Open your browser and navigate to http://localhost:4200.
 ## Usage
-### 1. Add Employee: Fill out the form and click the "Add Employee" button.
+### 1. Add Employee: Fill out the form and click the "Register new employee" button.
 ### 2. Edit Employee: Click the "Edit" button next to the employee you want to edit, update the details, and save.
 ### 3. Delete Employee: Click the "Delete" button next to the employee you want to remove.
 ### 4. Activate/Inactivate Employee: Toggle the "Active" status of an employee.